-Proactive Direction Preventive Direction (Strengths and Opportunities: SO) (Strengths and Threats: ST) 1) 2) Enhance risk communication and strengthen community engagement in public health risk management.
-Develop emergency health crisis management to be standardized, rapid, 1) Strengthen unity and efficiency domestically in coordination with International Health Regulations, to be aligned in terms of both policy and field operations.
-3) timely, and comprehensive throughout the country.
-Raise quality health service provision to 2) Increase the country's capacity to manage zoonotic diseases to meet the standards, create safety for 4) support the health needs and development that benefit public health.
-Strengthen the country's capacity for 3) workers and citizens, and protect citizens and animals.
-Increase the efficiency of protection integrated surveillance, warnings, and health risk management, linking and analyzing data and databases to be highly efficient and universal. for people of all ages, to receive comprehensive immunization in a timely manner, consistent with the country's health situation, and in 5) Promote the creation of knowledge and innovation in food safety, to support development in accordance with International Health Regulations and 4) accordance with international standards.
-Develop a system for managing antimicrobial resistance, infection 6) food security for the population.
-Raise the standards for preventing and controlling hospital infections, and manage hospital infection management information efficiently by using 5) prevention, and control, to enhance the safety of health system service providers and recipients.
-Develop a biosafety and biosecurity management system with high 7) technology and knowledge.
-Develop a national laboratory system throughout the country with high capacity to support diagnosis and surveillance of human, animal, and environmental health, with national laboratory network standards that are recognized internationally.
-6) management standards.
-Enhance the country's capability in providing entry and exit channels, including airports, seaports, and borders, to manage public health risks in accordance with international standards within the context of national development.
-8) Develop a system for monitoring and managing chemical incidents and radiological emergencies to meet standards, thus building confidence among citizens, investors, and tourists.
-Promote and support international health emergency operations when a health emergency occurs.
-10)Strengthening development in accordance with International Health Regulations in line with national development strategies.
+Proactive Direction (Strengths and Opportunities: SO)

+- 1) Enhance risk communication and strengthen community engagement in public health risk management. - Develop emergency health crisis management to be standardized, rapid, timely, and comprehensive throughout the country. - Raise quality health service provision to support the health needs and development that benefit public health. - 4) Strengthen the country's capacity for integrated surveillance, warnings, and health risk management, linking and analyzing data and databases to be highly efficient and universal. - 5) Promote the creation of knowledge and innovation in food safety, to support development in accordance with International Health Regulations and food security for the population. - 6) Raise the standards for preventing and controlling hospital infections, and manage hospital infection management information efficiently by using technology and knowledge. - 7) Develop a national laboratory system throughout the country with high capacity to support diagnosis and surveillance of human, animal, and environmental health, with national laboratory network standards that are recognized internationally. - 8) Develop a system for monitoring and managing chemical incidents and radiological emergencies to meet standards, thus building confidence among citizens, investors, and tourists. - 9) Promote and support international health emergency operations when a health emergency occurs. - 10) Strengthening development in accordance with International Health Regulations in line with national development strategies.